home-assistant/home-assistant.io/source/_integrations/sighthound.markdown

 This integration adds an image processing entity where the state of the entity is the number of people detected in an image.
 For each person detected, an `sighthound.person_detected` event is fired.
 The event data includes the entity_id of the image processing entity firing the event, and the bounding box around the detected person.

-**Note** that by default the component will not automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation triggered by motion.
+**Note** that by default the component will not automatically scan images, but requires you to call the `image_processing.scan` service e.g.,  using an automation triggered by motion.

 ## Configuration